UNDERSTANDING THE DIFFERENCE BETWEEN ACNE AND PIMPLES

 5. Scarring and hyperpigmentation (dark spots) after the acne has healed

-Pimples, also known as zits or spots, are small, inflamed bumps which are pink to red in colour.
-Pimples are one of the most common forms of acne, however, not every pimple indicates the occurrence of acne breakout.
+Pimples, also known as zits or spots, are small, inflamed bumps that range from pink to red in color.
+While they are one of the most common forms of acne, not every pimple signifies an impending acne breakout.
+So, how can you prevent pimples and maintain clear skin?

 1. A tiny, sore, red coloured lump on the skin's surface